-- 2. Type a name for the monitor in the Name field. - 3.
+- 3. In the Name field, type a name for the monitor. - 4.
 From the Type list, select FTP.

-The screen refreshes, and displays the configuration options for the FTP monitor type. - 4.
-From the Import Monitor list, select an existing monitor.
+The screen refreshes, and displays the configuration options for the FTP monitor type.

+5. From the Import Monitor list, select an existing monitor.